stellaw1/portfolio-site-v1/_posts/2021-11-21-ians-mechanical-keyboard.md

 ---

-Ian's birthday gift aka trying to suck my brother into this expensive hobby.
+Ian's birthday gift aka trying to lure my brother into this expensive hobby.

 ## Summary